yatharthmathur/MNIST-Classifier/README.md

 # MNIST-Classifier
 Very simple implementation of Deep Neural Networks to solve the classical MNIST problem.
+Using TensorFlow and Keras backend.